jepusto/scdhlm/cran-comments.md

 This is a re-submission.
 In this version we have:

-* Corrected a unit test that led to an error in the CRAN MKL test.
+* Corrected a unit test that led to errors in the CRAN checks.
-* Modified one of the example datasets for consistency with a published analysis.
+* Fixed a bug in shiny app when filtering variable(s) of the input data set.
-* Revised the pre-processing function for consistency with published examples.
+* Updated shiny app to clean the variable names in the data read-in process.

 ## Test environments